jse-h/nginx-part2/README.md

 ```

 >[!NOTE]
 > If the error still exists, your system may need to be rebooted using `sudo reboot` which will kick you out of your remote Linux system and will require you to ssh back in.
-Keep in mind that we still have **not** enabled the UFW yet, so we are still able to regularly ssh in.
+Keep in when troubleshooting, UFW should not have been enabled yet since we are only fixing the iptables issue.
+Only enable if you are able to successfully allow SSH for UFW so you can SSH back into your remote server.